gatsbyjs/gatsby/docs/docs/creating-a-source-plugin.md

 }

 const subscribeToLiveUpdates = ({ actions, getNode }) => {
   // Setting up subscriptions.
-Note that this is done in separate function.
+Note that this is done in a separate function.
   // This is done because listener callback will usually be kept in memory until
   // we unsubscribe, so we want to limit execution context as much as possible
   // to allow Node.js to garbage collect efficiently